top of page

 Bengen published his paper in 1994, and his analysis covered the period from 1926 to 1992, a span of just 66 years.
 However, it’s worth noting that Bengen wouldn’t have known how, for example, the 1970 retiree would have fared, as he didn’t have a full 30 years of retirement data when he wrote the paper in 1994.

-As historical market data continues to improve in terms of quality (cleaner data with fewer errors) and quantity (historical data extending further in time), it can cause us to question our beliefs.
-For example, recent research by Edward McQuarrie has challenged the assumption that many investors hold, namely that stocks consistently outperform bonds over the long term.
-McQuarrie's research again emphasises the point we covered in Challenge One that the data we use for our retirement modelling may well be revised in the future.
+As historical market data continues to improve in quality (cleaner, with fewer errors) and quantity (extending further in time), it can prompt us to question our beliefs.
+For example, research by Edward McQuarrie has challenged the assumption that many investors hold, namely that stocks consistently outperform bonds over the long term.
+McQuarrie's research highlights the point that the data we use for our retirement modelling may well be revised in the future.

 Challenge Four: Starting stock market valuations are not taken into account

-Picture the scene: David and Samantha retired in 2025 and started drawing down their investment pot at the rate of 3.3% (£33,000), using a portfolio of 50% stocks and 50% bonds.
+Picture the scene: David and Samantha retired earlier this year and began drawing down their investment pot at 3.3% (£33,000 per annum), using a global portfolio split 50% stocks, 50% bonds.
 Based on historical data, they are reasonably confident they can continue to take inflation-adjusted withdrawals from their portfolio over the next 30 years without running out of money.

-Fast forward two years to 2027.
-Another couple, let's call them Mark and Rebecca Jones, have identical investments and expenditure plans and are planning their retirement.
-Their investment pot, which was at the same £1m as the Smiths in 2025, is now valued at £850,000 after the market slump of 2026.
+Fast forward two years to 2028.
+Another couple, let's call them Mark and Rebecca Jones, have identical investment and expenditure plans and are planning their retirement.
+Their investment pot, which was at the same £1m as the Smiths in 2026, is now valued at £850,000 after the market slump of late 2026.
 They now feel they can only spend around £28,000 (3.3%*£850,000) without running out of money due to the lower starting investment balance

 .